-Staff's opinion is that sidewalk does not need to be provided along the private streets providing rear access to the amenity oriented lots.
-Additionally, this request has been previously approved in other neighborhood model developments (Old Trail).
+Staff's opinion is that sidewalk does not need to be provided along the private streets providing rear access for Road E. Additionally, this request has been previously approved in a number of other planned development in the County.

-Staff recommends approval of the sidewalk exception for the private streets serving amenity oriented lots only with the following condition:
+Staff recommends approval of the sidewalk exception for the Road E only with the following condition: